Resin Driveway Cost

 What's Involved in Installing a Resin Driveway?

-• Get at least three different professional resin driveway labourers to come and assess your driveway and give you a quote for the specific job you want to be undertaken.
+- Get at least three different professional resin driveway labourers to come and assess your driveway and give you a quote for the specific job you want to undertake.

-• You can choose the colour and size of aggregate, as well as the edging, resin type and quality all with the help of your chosen resin driveway professional.
+- You can choose the colour and size of aggregate, as well as the edging, resin type and quality with the help of your chosen resin driveway professional.

-• The driveway will be prepared.
-This will depend on what condition the pre-existing driveway is like but can entail tarmac being removed if it has cracks in it or gravel being removed so that there is a stable base for the resin to be laid on to.
+- The driveway will be prepared.
+This will depend on what condition the pre-existing driveway is like, but it can entail tarmac being removed if it has cracks or gravel being removed so that there is a stable base for the resin to be laid on.

 Do I Need a UV Stable or Non-UV Stable Resin?

 But there are many different factors that need to be taken into consideration before you choose which type of resin is best suited to your driveway.
 Getting it right, though it may be more expensive in the initial costs, will save you money in the long run if you get it wrong!
-The differences between UV stable and non-UV stable resin are as follows:
+The differences between UV-stable and non-UV stable resins are as follows:

 This is one of the main reasons why so many people opt to have resin driveways and pathways laid because of the neat and precise finish which can be obtained, but to do so, edging is required so that the structure remains in place.

 There are multiple different types of edging that are commonly used, with the most common being that of bricks because they are hard wearing and cost-effective.
-But resin can also be laid up to pre-existing walls, or metal, stone and timber can be used as an alternative.
+However, resin can also be laid up to pre-existing walls, or metal, stone, and timber can be used as an alternative.

 Average edging costs can be compared by m² below: